 The Grand Canyon, Bryce, and Zion are internationally-renowned national parks.
 Capital Reef is less well-known but outstanding.
-There is no close airport to these famed parks, so on this adventure we begin in Las Vegas and end in Salt Lake City.
-Prefer a round-trip to SLC?
-Check out the Salt Lake City Birding Festival just ahead of our tour, which highlights wetlands of international importance and are very active at this time of year.
-One of our guides, Steve Shunk, is a keynote speaker this year!
-Then, it’s just a short hop to LAS to start the trip.
+There is no close airport to these famed parks, so on this adventure we begin in St. George and end in Salt Lake City.

 - Visit four of Utah’s most stunning national parks; experience red-rock canyon country at its best

 - Find Gambel’s Quail, Roadrunner, Lewis’ Woodpecker and Vermilion Flycatcher at Grafton, an historic Mormon settlement in Zion

 - Watch California Condor spread their massive wings in flight

 - Search out American Dipper where the river comes through the famous narrows of Zion

 - Hike amid the magical spires of Bryce Canyon listening to Canyon Wren and Townsend’s Solitaire

 - Enjoy wildflowers and fun local dining

 - Cross a sea of sandstone on the scenic drive up Boulder Mountain where Steller’s Jay and Wild Turkey roam

 - Among the colorful domes of Capitol Reef, watch for flocks of Pinyon Jay and along streams Wilson’s and MacGillivray’s Warblers